- ORDER: Passeriformes

 - Cool Facts

-- Unlike most crows, the Chihuahuan Raven frequently reuses its nest in subsequent years.
+- Unlike most crows and ravens, the Chihuahuan Raven frequently reuses its nest in subsequent years.
 Some pairs may maintain two nests and use them in alternate years.

 - The oldest recorded Chihuahuan Raven was at least 21 years, 9 months old when it was caught and released in Arizona in 2001.
 It had been banded in the same state in 1980.